-D.C., White House officials begin talks on contact tracing efforts after outbreak
+D.C., White House officials begin talks on contact-tracing efforts after outbreak

 She encouraged anyone who works at the White House who thinks they might have been exposed to the virus to get tested at a city-operated testing location, a private doctor or through the White House.

-“All D.C. residents should recognize that D.C. health protects their information, and so D.C. health will not talk about a specific White House staffer to anybody,” Bowser said.
+“All D.C. residents should recognize that D.C.
+Health protects their information, and so D.C.
+Health will not talk about a specific White House staffer to anybody,” Bowser said.

 In a phone call Wednesday with members of the D.C.
 Council, Nesbitt said she expects to have more discussions with White House officials about the outbreak.

-“They have clarified for us what their contact tracing process is and our conversations will continue to be ongoing to ensure that we are getting all of the information that is necessary and the contact tracing and testing infrastructure is sufficient to capture everything that needs to be done,” she said.
+“They have clarified for us what their contact-tracing process is, and our conversations will continue to be ongoing to ensure that we are getting all of the information that is necessary and the contact tracing and testing infrastructure is sufficient to capture everything that needs to be done,” she said.

-During the call, Nesbitt noted that of 246 recent interviews with D.C. residents who have tested positive for the virus, 22 percent contracted it at a workplace, 13 percent while traveling, 19 percent at a restaurant and 22 percent at a social gathering.
+During the call, Nesbitt noted that of 246 recent interviews with D.C. residents who have tested positive for the novel coronavirus, 22 percent contracted it at a workplace, 13 percent while traveling, 19 percent at a restaurant and 22 percent at a social gathering.

 The Rose Garden event Sept.
 26 suspected of being at the center of the outbreak came as D.C.’s seven-day rolling average of new cases dropped below 40 this month, the lowest since early July.
 The rolling average of new cases stood at 53 on Wednesday — the highest since Sept.
 17 — stemming mostly from a one-day spike Tuesday of 105 additional cases.